Retrieving data with Perl DBI DBD::ODBC

 perl -MDBI -e 'DBI->installed_versions;'

-We also used the Easysoft ODBC-ODBC Bridge as the ODBC driver to access a remote MS SQL Server database from UNIX.
+We also used the Easysoft ODBC-ODBC Bridge as the ODBC driver to access a remote Microsoft SQL Server database from UNIX.

 Assumptions

-This tutorial was designed on UNIX and we have assumed you are using UNIX too.
-However, all the Perl examples should work equally well on Windows so long as minor alterations for the command line are made.
+This tutorial was designed on UNIX and Linux, and we have assumed you are using UNIX or Linux too.
+However, all the Perl examples should work equally well on Windows as long as some minor alterations to the command line are made.

 Perl script using DBI methods